Cocoa Beach, Florida: Crime Rate

-Cocoa Beach is a retirement area, with an average age of 56.5.

 Economy

-Personal income

-According to the census, the median income for a single household in the city was $42,372, and the median income for a family was $51,795.
-Males had a median income of $39,418 versus $27,113 for females.
-The per capita income for the city was $28,968.
-About 3.7% of families and 6.5% of the population were below the poverty line, including 9.8% of those under age 18 and 4.0% of those age 65 or over.

 Tourism

-Ron Jon's, a surf shop, receives 2 million visitors a year.
+Ron Jon Surf Shop receives 2 million visitors a year (as of 2006).
 Cocoa Beach is home to the East Coast Surfing Hall of Fame.

 The Cocoa Beach Pier, formerly known as the Cape Canaveral Pier, was built in 1962.
 An annual Easter Surfing Festival began in 1964.
 An estimated 100,000 spectators attend annually.

 An air show in 2009 drew a crowd estimated at 30,000.

 The Ron Jon Easter Surfing Festival drew 50,000 visitors in 2009, while around 10,000 visitors attend the Surfing Santas festival each year at Christmas.

 The largest charity surfing festival, National Kidney Foundation Pro-Am Surfing Festival, has been held every Labor Day Weekend in Cocoa Beach since 1985.

-In 2015 businesses in the city collected $5.6 million in tourist tax, over half the tourist tax collected in the county and more than any other municipality, $1.4 million.
+In 2015, businesses in the city collected $5.6 million in tourist tax, over half the tourist tax collected in the county and more than any other municipality, $1.4 million.